In this guide

 Our investigation will usually begin by seeking documentary evidence of the factual issues and speaking to those involved.

-We will continually assess what that information is telling us, whether it changes the level of risk and what further investigative steps are required as a result.
+We will continually assess what the information we receive is telling us, whether it changes the level of risk and what further investigative steps are required as a result.

-If we are unable to obtain the information or documentation required, or key witnesses are not willing to assist, it is likely the case examiners will conclude that the concerns are not capable of being proved.
+If we are unable to obtain the information or documentation required in respect of the incident(s) giving rise to the concern, or key witnesses are not willing to assist, it is likely the case examiners will conclude that the concerns are not capable of being proved.

-We always ask the nurse or midwife to send us a response to the regulatory concerns about their practice at the start of our investigation, and again at the end.
+We always ask the nurse, midwife or nursing associate to send us a response to the regulatory concerns about their practice at the start of our investigation, and again at the end.

-If the nurse or midwife raises issues that we need to look into, we can follow up on them early on to make sure we have all the relevant background facts.
+If the nurse, midwife or nursing associate raises issues that we need to look into, we can follow up on them early on to make sure we have all the relevant background facts.
 Waiting until the end of our investigation to tell us about relevant information usually means we won’t have the chance to properly look into it before case examiners consider the case.

-If nurses and midwives engage with us early on, it’s more likely that we'll be able to identify what they might be able to do through remediation to put the concerns in the case right.
+If nurses, midwives or nursing associates engage with us early on, it’s also more likely that we'll be able to identify what they might be able to do to put the concerns in the case right (see our guidance on insight and strengthened practice).
+We encourage the nurse, midwife or nursing associate to send us evidence of any insight or reflection they’ve undertaken in relation to the concern, but they aren’t required to do so (see Engaging with your case).

 It may become clear that an outcome like undertakings, warnings or advice will be the appropriate way to resolve a case instead of sending it to the Fitness to Practise Committee.
-If the nurse or midwife doesn't send us a response about the concerns, these outcomes won't be appropriate.
+If the nurse, midwife or nursing associate doesn't send us a response about the concerns, these outcomes won't be appropriate.

-We may share the nurse or midwife’s response with the person who first raised the concerns with us, especially if that person is a patient, or a family member or loved one.
+We may share the nurse, midwife or nursing associate’s response with the person who first raised the concerns with us, especially if that person is a patient, or a family member or loved one.

-Whether they choose to respond to us or not, the nurse or midwife does have a duty, under the Code, to cooperate with our investigation.
+Whether they choose to respond to us or not, the nurse, midwife or nursing associate does have a duty, under the Code, to cooperate with our investigation.
 They must provide us with details of where they are working and any arrangements they have to provide nursing and midwifery services.

 Requesting information from other partiesBack to top